openfoodfacts/openfoodfacts-ops/docs/git-crypt.md

 Finally:

 ```
-git-crypt add-gpg-user BC605835E6D7D31EC81F47281C2EF887DDBB95B2
+git-crypt add-gpg-user C4B6441EE0AFC4FDCDA147C82ABD6FA245F741B7
 ```

-This will add a new file `.git-crypt/keys/default/0/BC605835E6D7D31EC81F47281C2EF887DDBB95B2.gpg`, that contains the repo key, encrypted by the new dev's public key.
+This will add a new file `.git-crypt/keys/default/0/C4B6441EE0AFC4FDCDA147C82ABD6FA245F741B7.gpg`, that contains the repo key, encrypted by the new dev's public key.
 A new commit is created.

-## How it works
+## How it works (for those interested)

 The repository is (partially) encrypted using a private key.